wlswotmd/gef/docs/FAQ.md

 Partially yes.

 I think it can be used when you want to track before and after a system call.
+However, of course, I do not recommend continually debugging userland with qemu-system.
+This is because many commands are restricted for various reasons.
+Consider setting up `gdbserver` in the guest and connecting from the outside.

-However, if KPTI is enabled, many kernel-related commands cannot be used.
+Note: If KPTI is enabled, many kernel-related commands cannot be used.
 The reason is that most memory access to kernel space is unavailable if KPTI is enabled.

 ## How do I break in userland when using qemu-system?